doorfortyfour/TileWorldCreator/docs/Workflow.md

   + `Scaling offset` Add a scaling offset to a single tile.
 Often used when changing the cell size (!=1)

 #### Create a Tiles Preset
-1. Right click in the project view and select `Create / TileWorldCreator / New TileWorldCreator Tiles preset`
+1. Right click in the project view and select `Create / TileWorldCreator / New 3D Tiles preset`
 2. Assign your tiles based on their type
 + ![edgeTile](img/edgeTile.png) `Edge`
 + ![exteriorCornerTile](img/exteriorCornerTile.png) `Exterior Corner`